kythe/kythe/kythe/release/README.md

 ## Indexers

 `indexers/cxx_indexer`, `indexers/go_indexer`, and `indexers/java_indexer.jar`
-analyze the .kindex  or .kzip files produced by the extractors and emit a stream of protobuf wire-encoded facts (entries) that conform to https://kythe.io/schema.
+analyze the .kzip files produced by the extractors and emit a stream of protobuf wire-encoded facts (entries) that conform to https://kythe.io/schema.
 The output stream can be processed by many of the accompanying binaries in the `tools/` directory.